Gamebook Tracker

 Gold Coins & Shop

 XP Boost1 GC+1% to all future XP awards, permanently.
-Stacks — buy multiple times to increase the bonus further.
+Buy it multiple times to keep stacking the bonus.lvl × 5%

-Extra Undo3 GC+1 undo per run, permanently.
-Adds on top of your level-based limit.
+Extra Undo3 GC+1 undo per playthrough, permanently.
+Adds on top of your level-based allowance.lvl ÷ 3 (rounded down)

-Fast Travel5 GC+1 fast travel per run, permanently.
-Adds on top of your level-based limit.
+Fast Travel5 GC+1 Fast Travel per playthrough, permanently.
+Adds on top of your level-based allowance.lvl ÷ 5 (rounded down)

-XP Boost only applies to XP earned after purchase — it does not retroactively increase your existing XP.
+XP Boost and Heartbeat XP only apply to XP earned after purchase — they don't retroactively increase your existing XP.

 Editing book details